• Home

 Evergreen is a React UI Framework

 Evergreen is the first library in this list that is also a design system.
 And, it is generously provided by Segment.
 So, if you look at Segment’s website and its product, you know that it is built on the back of Evergreen.
-That said, this library won’t be locking you into a specific configuration or require unorthodox integration.
+That said, this library won’t lock you into a specific configuration or require unorthodox integration.

 In their own words, “Instead of creating fixed configurations that work today, Evergreen promotes building systems that anticipate new and changing design requirements.”.